-This policy is intended to set a broad framework for development of policy and related procedures within the University and to enunciate principles for consistency in the management of policy and procedures throughout their lifecycle.
+This policy is intended to set a broad framework for development of policy and procedures and related governance documents within the University and to enunciate principles for consistency in the management of these throughout their lifecycle.

 2. Policy scope and application

 This policy applies to all staff and members of University decision-making and advisory bodies.

 Please refer to the University’s Glossary of Terms for Policies and Procedures.
 Terms and definitions identified below are specific to this policy and are critical to its effectiveness: